mathjax/MathJax-docs/localization-strings.rst

 Here the message will always be in English, regardless of the selected language.

+The reason that the English string is also given (in addition to the ID), is because MathJax needs to have a fallback string to use in case the localzation data doesn't translate that ID, or if the localization data has failed to load.
+Providing the English string in addition to the ID guarantees that a fallback is available.

 MathJax's localization system is documented more fully in the :ref:`Localization API <_api-localization>` documentation.